themosis/documentation/framework.md

 Once the plugin is activated, you won't find any UI elements displayed in your WordPress administration.

+> Note as version `1.1.0`, the `themosis-framework` package is installed inside the `mu-plugins` folder.
+So there is no need to activate it once WordPress is installed.

 The plugin gives you classes to easily create or handle: custom post types, metaboxes, custom fields, custom pages, settings, taxonomies, assets, ajax, controllers, views, models, routes and more.

 ### Theme: themosis-theme